 Mark Foskey contributed the examples on the AutomaticTopologyMeshSource class.

-Mathieu Malaterre contributed an example on the use of the VTKImageIO class.
+Mathieu Malaterre contributed the entire section on the description and use of DICOM readers and writers based on the GDCM library.
+He also contributed an example on the use of the VTKImageIO class.